uozuAho/pylox/readme.md

 using python instead of java.

 # todo

-- create python boilerplate project, if tests and running pylox keeps working
+- get ! and != working
+- refactor scanner